karyma101/handbook/JAVASCRIPT/README.md

+# Javascript

+## Definitions

+**Scoping**
+When you declare a variable outside of any function, it is called a global variable, because it is available to any other code in the current document.
+When you declare a variable within a function, it is called a local variable, because it is available only within txhat function.
+**Blocks** are statements that exist within curly braces {}.
+**Global scope** refers to the context within which variables are accessible to every part of the program.
+**Global variables** are variables that exist within global scope.
+**Block scope** refers to the context within which variables that are accessible only within the block they are defined.
+**Local variables** are variables that exist within block scope.
+**Global namespace** is the space in our code that contains globally scoped information.
+**Scope pollution** is when too many variables exist in a namespace or variable names are reused.

 ### Three Types of Variable

-- var
+var
-  - Declares a variable, optionally initializing it to a value.
+  - Declares a variable, optionally initializing it to a value. let
-- let
-  - Declares a block-scoped, local variable, optionally initializing it to a value.
+  - Declares a block-scoped, local variable, optionally initializing it to a value. const
-- const
   - Declares a block-scoped, read-only named constant.

-### Scoping

-- When you declare a variable outside of any function, it is called a global variable, because it is available to any other code in the current document

-- When you declare a variable within a function, it is called a local variable, because it is available only within txhat function.
-- **Blocks** are statements that exist within curly braces {}.
-- **Global scope** refers to the context within which variables are accessible to every part of the program.
-- **Global variables** are variables that exist within global scope.
-- **Block scope** refers to the context within which variables that are accessible only within the block they are defined.
-- **Local variables** are variables that exist within block scope.
-- **Global namespace** is the space in our code that contains globally scoped information.
-- **Scope pollution** is when too many variables exist in a namespace or variable names are reused.

 ### Function
 - Functions are first class objects